ayushk16/life-skills-track/technical-paper.md

 ## 1. Introduction

-REST , or REpresentational State Transfer, is an architectural style for providing standards between computer systems on the web, making it easier for systems to communicate with each other.
+REST, or REpresentational State Transfer, is an architectural style for providing standards between computer systems on the web, making it easier for systems to communicate with each other.

 ## 2. Principles of REST

 ### 2.1.
 Statelessness

-In stateless architecture server stores no information about client's session states.
+In stateless architecture server stores no information about the client's session states.
-But, only servers the request for client.
+But, it only servers the request for a client.

 ### 2.2.
 Resources(data)